Step-by-Step Guide to Setting Up Email Accounts in cPanel

 Step 3: Create a New Email Account

-Now it’s time to create your custom email address:
+Now it’s time to create your custom email account:

-- In the Email Accounts section, click the + Create button.
+- On the Email Accounts page, click the + Create button.

 - Select the domain you want to use for the email address (if you have multiple domains hosted on your account).